-Currently, cycling infrastructure is not connected, that is why it is not that usual to see locals getting around by bike.
-Its use is mostly limited to work out or leisure during the weekends rather than as a way of transport.
+Currently, cycling infrastructure is not connected, which is why it is not that usual to see locals getting around by bike.
+Its use is mostly limited to working out or leisure during the weekends rather than as a way of transport.

 The City Council has invested in creating a Cycling Green Belt.
 This is a 64 km segregated cycling and pedestrian path that surrounds the urban area of Madrid through a circular route.

 Hopefully, this will be just the first step for Madrid to become a bike-friendly city.